St Mary's Church, Goudhurst: History

+Bells

+The lightning strike in 1637 destroyed the five bells previously hung in the tower.
+The rebuilt tower featured only a single bell from 1640, which was augmented to a three bell ring by 1690.
+By 1775, eight bells hung in the tower, with several earlier bells being recast for better tuning, preserving the names of the original donors.
+The ring as it is today was finished by 1834, when the tenor was recast.
+On 2 June 1858, nine men broke into the belfry at 4 o'clock in the morning and began ringing the bells in a "noisy, turbulent and disorderly manner".
+Complaints were made against all nine men to a Justice of the peace, and they were ordered to appear before the Justices in Cranbrook.

-The Battle of Goudhurst
+Battle of Goudhurst

-In 1747 a full-scale battle took place in the church and churchyard between the Goudhurst Militia under 'General' William Sturt (1718–1797), a former army corporal, and the Hawkhurst Gang, a large and notorious 18th-century smuggling group led by Thomas Kingsmill, a native of the village.
+In 1747 a full-scale battle took place in the church and churchyard between the Goudhurst Militia under 'General' William Sturt, a former army corporal, and the Hawkhurst Gang, a large and notorious 18th-century smuggling group led by Thomas Kingsmill, a native of the village.
 When he heard that the Militia had been formed Kingsmill became enraged by this act of defiance and threatened to burn the village and kill the residents unless the Militia was disbanded and Sturt handed over to the smugglers, setting an appointed time, 21 April 1747.
 These demands not being met, when the gang attacked on the appointed day they approached heavily armed with many stripped to the waist to display their scars and tattoos in an act of bravado and intimidation.
 However, the Militia were well enough trained to shoot dead Kingsmill's brother George in the first volley of a battle fought around St. Mary's church.
 Two more smugglers died during the battle.
 William Sturt spent his last years as Warden of Goudhurst Workhouse, while Kingsmill was hanged at Tyburn in 1749.

 The body of Thomas Kingsmill was delivered to the High Sheriff of Kent in order that it could be hung up in chains at Goudhurst.